The Difference Between a Charge Card and Credit Card

 The Big Difference Between the Cards

 A credit card, on the other hand, allows you to have a revolving balance that you can pay off over a period of time.
-The convenience of making minimum payments is one of the things that leads consumers into credit card debt.
+The convenience of making minimum payments attracts consumers and some find themselves getting quickly into credit card debt.

-Some charge cards don’t have a preset credit limit, giving you a (seemingly) limitless amount of credit.
-Charge card issuers do have a soft spending limit for your charge card.
-The spending limit is based on what the credit card issuer thinks you can afford to repay each month based on a number of factors including your income and spending and payment habits.
+Some charge cards don’t have a preset credit limit, giving you a seemingly limitless amount of credit.
+However, charge card issuers do have a soft spending limit for your charge card.
+Your spending limit is based on what the credit card issuer thinks you can afford to repay each month based on a number of factors including your income, spending and payment habits.
 Few banks issue charge cards, and you'll probably find American Express as one of the few actual charge cards.

-Credit cards do have a set credit limit that's established when you're approved for the credit card.
-The credit limit stays the same for the most part unless you're approved for a credit limit increase or your credit card issuer lowers your credit limit.
-There may be penalties for exceeding your credit limit.
-For example, you’ll pay an over-the-limit fee and sometimes have your interest rate increased for exceeding the credit limit on your revolving credit card.
-However, you’ll face a steep penalty if your full balance isn’t paid by the due date.
+Credit cards, on the other hand, have a set credit limit that's established when you're approved for the credit card.
+The credit limit often stays the same, unless you're approved for a credit limit increase or your credit card issuer lowers your credit limit.

+You won’t pay any interest on a charge card balance because the card company won't let you carry a balance beyond the grace period.
+However, you’ll face a steep penalty if you don't pay your full balance by the due date.
 The late fee could be a flat fee or a percentage of your balance, depending on the card terms.

 Credit cards also have a late fee that’s charged when you don’t make your minimum payment by the due date.
-By law, the late fee on a credit card can be a maximum of $35, and only if you've missed two consecutive payment.
+By law, the late fee on a credit card can be a maximum of $35, and only if you've missed two consecutive payments.

 Charge cards don't allow you to carry balances or make cash advances.
-If you're interested in having the ability to make either of these transactions, you'll need to have a credit card is the only option.
+If you're interested in having the ability to make either of these transactions, you'll need to have a credit card.

 Charge Card Benefits

-Charge cards sometimes come with additional benefits that are not typically offered by regular credit cards.
+Charge cards sometimes come with additional benefits not typically offered by regular credit cards.
 For example, your charge card may offer roadside assistance, extended warranty on certain purchases, car rental insurance, purchase protection, and travel accident insurance.